kha84/pgttsjaisrar/README.md

 Watch his tutorial, where he makes the original project "Romantic Alexa" [right in front of your eyes](https://www.youtube.com/watch?v=AWvsXxDtEkU)
 I just made some cosmetical changes to it and swapped the funky python voice lib with something more pleasant from Google.

-This will be a part of the pet project I'm working on - [to build an ultimate entertainment / desktop replacement machine out of cheap ARM SBC](https://orange-pi-4-lts.blogspot.com/p/todo.html)
+This will be a part of the pet project I'm working on - [to build an ultimate entertainment / desktop replacement machine out of cheap ARM SBC](https://orange-pi-4-lts.blogspot.com/p/todo.html).
+So this "voice assistant" will be running as background daemon with the system startup.

 ## Installation on Debian Linux